ColoredCow/resources/laravel/production-setup-guide/QUEUE_WORKER.md

 # Queue Worker

-For Production, there sho
-A `queue:work` process may stop running for a variety of reasons, such as an exceeded worker timeout or running command `queue:restart`.
+To execute the Laravel queues, we need to run `php artisan queue:work` command to execute the queues.
+But in production, a `queue:work` process may stop running for a variety of reasons, such as an exceeded worker timeout or running command `queue:restart`.
 So, in production, we need a way to keep this processes running to process our project's queues.

 For this, we are using process monitor `Supervisor` (available for the Linux environments) that can detect when your `queue:work` processes exit and automatically restart them.

 ## Step 1: Installing Supervisor